 Article 12.
-Insurance During the performance of any and all Services under this Agreement, Consultant shall maintain the following insurance in full force and effect: a) General Liability Insurance, with a minimum combined single limit of \$1,000,000 for each occurrence and \$2,000,000 in the aggregate; b) Automobile Liability Insurance, with a minimum combined single limit of \$1,000,000 for each occurrence and \$2,000,000 in the aggregate; b) Automobile Liability Insurance, with a minimum combined single limit of \$1,000,000 for each occurrence and \$2,000,000 for each accident; c) Workers' Compensation Insurance in accordance with the statutory requirements of Title 22 of the Indiana Code; and d) Professional Liability Insurance ("Errors and Omissions Insurance") with a minimum limit of \$2,000,000 annual aggregate.
+Insurance During the performance of any and all Services under this Agreement, Consultant shall maintain the following insurance in full force and effect: a) General Liability Insurance, with a minimum combined single limit of \$1,000,000 for each occurrence and \$2,000,000 in the aggregate; b) Automobile Liability Insurance, with a minimum combined single limit of \$1,000,000 for each person and \$1,000,000 for each accident; c) Workers' Compensation Insurance in accordance with the statutory requirements of Title 22 of the Indiana Code; and d) Professional Liability Insurance ("Errors and Omissions Insurance") with a minimum limit of \$2,000,000 annual aggregate.
 All insurance policies shall be issued by an insurance company authorized to issue such insurance in the State of Indiana.
 The City of Bloomington, the Department, and the officers, employees and agents of each shall be named as insureds under the General Liability, Automobile, and Worker's Compensation policies, and such policies shall stipulate that the insurance will operate as primary insurance and that no other insurance of the City's will be called upon to contribute to a loss hereunder.
 Consultant shall provide evidence of each insurance policy to the Department prior to the commencement of work under this Agreement.